+Native woodland

+Overall Capacity : Medium-high Guidelines

 Within the Rolling Forested Plateaux LCT that forms much of the Achray Forest, additional native woodland would be characteristic to the landscape and in general, would enhance the diversity of its heavily forested character without detriment to the Special Landscape Qualities of the area.
 However, patches of semi-natural open moorland and rough pasture provide visual interest amongst the densely wooded landscape and any further planting on these areas could compromise landscape pattern and some views across it.

-- Consider the planting of some native woodland where important views across the landscape are not adversely affected. - Protect the semi-natural character of areas of open moorland and rough pastures. - Protect long distance views towards surrounding mountain summits. - Encourage natural regeneration on steeper hill slopes. - Encourage the planting of some native woodland amongst larger stands of productive conifer - Ensure woodland edges relate to the natural rolling landform.
+Consider the planting of some native woodland where impornot adversely affected.
+Protect the semi-natural character of areas of open moorlant Protect long distance views towards surrounding mountains Encourage natural regeneration on steeper hill slopes.
+Encourage the planting of some native woodland amongst later the semi-natural edges relate to the natural rolling landform.

+Productive conifer

+Overall Capacity: Medium-high Guidelines

 Within the Rolling Forested Plateaux LCT that forms much of the Achray Forest, additional productive conifer would be characteristic to the landscape and in general, would enhance its heavily forested character without detriment to the Special Landscape Qualities of the area.
-However, patches of seminatural open moorland and rough pasture provide visual interest amongst the densely wooded landscape and any further planting on these areas could compromise landscape pattern and some views across it.

-- Consider the planting of some diverse productive conifer where important views across the landscape are not adversely affected. - Protect long distance views towards surrounding mountain summits. - Protect the semi-natural character of areas of open moorland and rough pastures. - Encourage planting near to larger stands of productive conifer. - Ensure woodland edges relate to the natural rolling landform.
+However, patches of semi- natural open moorland and rough pasture provide visual interest amongst the densely wooded landscape and any further planting on these areas could compromise landscape pattern and some views across it.
+Consider the planting of some diverse productive conifer whe landscape are not adversely affected.
+Protect long distance views towards surrounding mountain set of a protect the semi-natural character of areas of open moorlant.
+Encourage planting near to larger stands of productive coniference of a protect in the set of a protect in the s

+portant views across the landscape are

+and and rough pastures. n summits.

+t larger stands of productive conifer

+where important views across the

+n summits. and and rough pastures. nifer.

+orm.